scottysinclair/stock-application-project/stock-application-uat/README.md

 ### On test case failure
 If a test case fails then both the PostgreSQL and the DB2 databse contents are dumped to /tmp/target/test_case_1/new_application.xml and /tmp/target/test_case_1/int_tables.xml respectively.

+## Open Issues
+1. DBUnit is failing to dump the DB2 database contents on error.
+DBUnit mentions that there is a compatibility problem upfront in the EAP7 logs.
+2. The host OS DOCKER_HOST environment variable should be respected.
+3. The management host IP address in the arquillian XML file is currently hardcoded to 172.18.0.5